waytobehigh/telegram-bot/README.md

 ## Features

-* Maintainance of requests on arbitary language
+* Maintainance of requests in arbitary language
 * Attaches pictures corresponding to weather in searched city
 * Some user-friendly dialog fuctions as greetings/partings
 * Adequate response to incorrect requests